Langomatisch/Langomatisch/README.md

 - 🔭 I’m currently working on [Landania](https://landania.net) and [BauSucht](https://bausucht.net)

-- 🌱 I’m currently learning how to scale in cloud
+- 🌱 I’m currently learning how to scale applications in cloud efficiently

 - ⚡ Fun fact: I have way to many tabs in chrome open